-Same property NOI is a supplementary financial measure defined as NOI for stabilized properties that Killam has owned for equivalent periods in 2022 and 2021.
-Same property results represent 85.8% of the fair value of Killam's investment property portfolio as at December 31, 2022.
-Excluded from same property results in 2022 are acquisitions, dispositions and developments completed in 2021 and 2022, and non-stabilized commercial properties linked to development projects.
+• Same property NOI is a supplementary financial measure defined as NOI for stabilized properties that Killam has owned for equivalent periods in 2023 and 2022.
+Same property results represent 90.0% of the fair value of Killam's investment property portfolio as at December 31, 2023.
+Excluded from same property results in 2023 are acquisitions, dispositions and developments completed in 2022 and 2023.